K4liber/InverseIteration/README.md

 ```sh
 $ cd examples/
 ```
-Set up build paths (variables AMGX_BUILD_PATH, II_PATH and CUDA_PATH in the Makefile).
+Set up AMGX, CUDA InverseIterator build and include paths (variables AMGX_BUILD_PATH and AMGX_INCLUDE_PATH, II_PATH and CUDA_PATH in the Makefile).
 Set the architecture of your GPU (variable CFLAGS in the Makefile) and type:

 ```sh
 $ make